Christianity in Turkey: Armenian Apostolic Church

 The Armenian Apostolic Church traces its origins to St. Gregory the Illuminator who is credited with having introduced the Armenian king Tiridates III to Christianity.
-It is one of the most ancient churches.
-Historically, the Armenian Church accepted only the first three Ecumenical Councils, rejecting the Council of Chalcedon in 451; its Christology is sometimes described as "non-Chalcedonian" for this reason.
+It is one of the most ancient churches established in the Caucasus and Eastern Anatolia.
+Historically, the Armenian Church accepted only the first three Ecumenical Councils, rejecting the Council of Chalcedon in 451 AD; its Christology is sometimes described as "non-Chalcedonian" for this reason.
 The Bible was first translated into the Armenian language by Mesrop Mashtots.

-Turkey's Armenian Christian community is led by the Armenian Patriarchates of Istanbul and Jerusalem.
+The Armenian Christian community in Turkey is led by the Armenian Patriarchates of Istanbul and Jerusalem.
 As of 2008 estimates of Turkey's Armenian Orthodox population range from between 50,000 and 70,000.

 There are 35 churches maintained by the religious foundation in Istanbul and its surrounding areas.
 Besides Surp Asdvadzadzin Patriarchal Church (translation: the Holy Mother-of-God Armenian Patriarchal Church) in Kumkapi, Istanbul, there are tens of Armenian Apostolic churches.
 There are other churches in Kayseri, Diyarbakır, Derik, İskenderun, and Vakifli Koyu that are claimed by foundations as well.
 Around 1,000 Armenian churches throughout Turkey sit on public or privately owned land as well, with them all either being re-purposed or abandoned and/or in ruins.